JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 * Do not trust the spellchecker.

 * Okay, that was a bit unfair.
 If you’re not sure you’ve got the correct spelling, you can do two things: google the spelling you have and see what the dictionary says, or google both forms (“x or y?”) and see if anyone explains the difference.
-If the only difference is that one is British and one is American, use whichever one you’re used to (if you’re not used to either, please use British).
+If the only difference is that one is British and one is American, please use American.

 * Do not use all-caps unless that is the legal form of a name (so it's ARM, not Arm).